Saralytics/EDA-Feature-Engineering-code-challenge/MyDocument.md

-# This Project

 # Summary

-## Data
+## Steps and Techniques Used in This Project

 #### 1. Exploratory data analysis (EDA)

-1.1 Basic statistics

-1.2 Column without meaning / constant value
+1.1 Inspect the distribution of the dataset

+1.2 Check if any column is obviously without meaning, or has only a single unique value

-1.3 Categorical variables: Distinct columns values
+1.3 Study categorical variables: frequency, cardinality, plotting

-1.4 Continuous variables: Plotting distributions
+1.4 Study continuous variables: are there outliers, what are the differences in distributions, etc.

-#### 2. Preprocessing and Feature Engineering (functions)
+#### 2. Preprocessing and Feature Engineering

 2.1 Handle Missing Values